Advice Hub logo

 1. You must provide medical evidence that you were unwell.
 Without evidence, the appeal will be rejected.

-2. You must include an explanation why you did not submit a Mitigating Circumstances application at the time you were unwell.
+2. You must include a detailed explanation why you did not submit a Mitigating Circumstances application at the time you were unwell.
 If you do not have a good reason for this, your appeal may be rejected.

 I just didn’t know about the Mitigating Circumstances process.
 Can I explain this in my appeal?